Frequently Asked Questions

 What should I wear for the flight?
 Will it be cold up there?

 We recommend that you bring a jacket just in case.
 It can get chilly in the open cockpit plane depending on the season of the year and the day’s weather.
 During the summer months a short sleeve shirt is usually comfortable, but most other times it is best to wear a jacket.

-You also may want to wear some light gloves, especially if you sign up for the “you fly it” flight as you will have your hands on the controls and not in your pockets for the flight!
+You also may want to bring some light gloves, especially if you sign up for the “you fly it” flight as you will have your hands on the controls and not in your pockets for the flight!

-We also recommend that you wear comfortable shoes such as sneakers.
+We recommend that you wear comfortable shoes such as sneakers.
 Climbing in and out of the plane can be challenging in high heels!

 We also recommend wearing sun glasses to protect your eyes from the wind and of course, the sun!
 You will be furnished a cloth helmet with earphones to wear during the flight so no additional headgear is required.

 We need you at the airport no later than 15 minutes prior to your flight time.
 Many times flights are booked back to back and the schedule is tight, so we appreciate you being on time.

 Where do we go when we get to the airport?